MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-vs-azure-cli.md

 ## Azure Developer CLI history

 In the early iteration, Azure Developer CLI was an Azure CLI extension written in Python.
-Based on user feedback, we made a strategic decision to convert to a standalone Azure Developer CLI written in Go, which is more portable.
+The team made a strategic decision to convert to a standalone Azure Developer CLI written in Go, which is more portable.

 ## `azd` templates vs. Azure CLI

-In the Azure CLI, `az deployment` deploys ARM templates, with 100% focus on the creation and provision of cloud infrastructure (Azure resources) needed to run your app.
+In the **Azure CLI**, `az deployment` deploys ARM templates, with 100% focus on the creation and provision of cloud infrastructure (Azure resources) needed to run your app.

-In the Azure Developer CLI, we use bicep templates, as it's a more declarative and maintainable revision of the ARM template language.
+In the **Azure Developer CLI**, we use bicep templates, as it's a more declarative and maintainable revision of the ARM template language.

 ## Limitations